graeme-a-stewart/cpp-concurrency/doc/03-AsyncFuture.md

 Running threads directly from `std::thread` does have some drawbacks, particularly because there's no direct way to get the return value of the function the thread executed (which in scientific computing it often what we really want).
-Using messages or shared objects isn't a great way of doing this.
-However, the standard library offers some more convenient ways to manage this.
+Using messages or shared objects may not be the safest or easiest way of doing this.
+However, the standard library offers some more convenient ways to manage this simple case.

 ## Async Tasks and Futures